casouri/collab-mode/src/README.md

 that avoids them.

-COT avoids both IP2 and IP3 in its control algorithm, and our algorithm does the same (mostly).
+COT avoids both IP2 and IP3 in its control algorithm, and our algorithm (almost) does the same.

 IP2 says sequentially transforming an operation A against another operation B and its inverse I(B) should end up giving you o back.
 This sounds trivially satisfiable but isn’t.
-A trivial example: let A = del(0, abc), B = del(0, abc).
+An example: let A = del(0, abc), B = del(0, abc).
 With a normal transform function, you’ll end up with del(0, "").
-To avoid IP2, you just need to make sure you never transform ops sequentially against an op and its inverse.
+To avoid IP2, you just need to make sure you never transform ops sequentially against an op and then its inverse.

 Fortunately, avoiding IP2 is pretty easy.
 When you need to transform an op A against a series of ops, say, [1 2 3 I(1) 4], you just need to